-[Seventy-three years ago, on the evening of February 13, 1945, an orgy of genocide and barbarism began against a defenseless German city, one of the greatest cultural centers of Northern Europe.
+[Seventy-four years ago, on the evening of February 13, 1945, an orgy of genocide and barbarism began against a defenseless German city, one of the greatest cultural centers of Northern Europe.
 Within less than 14 hours, not only was it reduced to flaming ruins, but an estimated one-third of its inhabitants—possibly as many as half a million—had perished in what was the worst massacre of all time.
 As Jewish propaganda again reaches a crescendo in celebrating the Soviet “liberation” of the famous Auschwitz internment center, it is fitting that we consider what an actual holocaust is—one which is not a Hollywood trademark, but rather one in which millions died in the most horrific and excruciating manner: not only in the genocidal rampages of America’s Communist ally in Eastern Europe, but also in the systematic, targeted mass murder of German civilians in deliberately created Anglo-American fire storms.

 [In such places as Frankfurt, Hamburg, Munich, Kassel, Würzburg, Darmstadt and Pforzheim, among many others—but especially in DRESDEN, victims were roasted alive in an orgy of Allied sadism and fiendishness without equal, which now stands as a symbol of genocide and evil for all time.
 The following account, taken from the February 1985 issue of the NS BULLETIN, tells us what a REAL holocaust is like.]

 Toward the end of World War II, as Allied planes rained death and destruction over Germany, the old Saxon city of Dresden lay like an island of tranquility amid desolation.
 Famous as a cultural center and possessing no military value, Dresden had been spared the terror that descended from the skies over the rest of the country.